 Find resources for starting and sustaining productive relationships with foundations and government sponsors.

 Ready to start working on external funding?
-Faculty and staff can contact Meghan Rasmussen, the Institute’s director of Foundation Relations and Institutional Grants.
+Faculty and staff can contact Meghan Rasmussen, MIIS Director of Sponsored Programs.

 Grants staff can help you define your approach; develop a high-quality, competitive proposal; serve as a liaison to the funder; and advise you on grant reporting and stewardship.
 The Institute has tools, data, and templates to assist faculty and staff with all phases of a grant.

 Most grant-making organizations require that the Institute’s grants office submit applications on behalf of our faculty and staff.
 Others do not explicitly require this but request information about institutional budgets and resources that require internal approvals.
 To facilitate and expedite this process, the Institute has implemented InfoEd for proposal routing and tracking.

-Your proposal should be reviewed and endorsed before being submitted.
-This applies to all proposals regardless of the type of funder and size of the budget (or amount of indirect), and includes grants awarded directly to faculty members.
+Your proposal must be reviewed and endorsed before being submitted.
+This applies to all proposals regardless of the type of funder and size of the budget, and includes grants awarded directly to faculty members.

-To advance their research and prepare for grant applications, full-time faculty members can apply for funding to hire Graduate Research Assistants (GRAs).
-An Endowment for Academic Excellence Fund gives MIIS faculty members the opportunity to hire students as GRAs, supporting faculty scholarship and student learning.
+To advance their research and prepare for grant applications, faculty members can apply for funding to hire Graduate Research Assistants (GRAs).
+The Endowment for Academic Excellence Fund gives MIIS faculty members the opportunity to hire students as GRAs, supporting faculty scholarship and student learning.
 Applications are accepted each semester through the Office of the Vice President’s faculty development awards process.